Bichen07/gpl-odd-project/README.md

 #### Spin up The Dashboard

+- Go to the Dashboard Readme to setup the project if not yet.
-- Go to directory "app/dashboard"
+- Go to directory "app/dashboard".
 - Start the web interface by:

 ```bash